EdilsonFilho/started-with-raspberry-pi/README.md

 ---

 ## 🔗 Step 3: Find Your Pi’s IP Address
+We'll now present two ways to find yout raspberry pi IP.
+If you already know the IP, skip to setp 4.
+Method 1 is using a monitor, keyboard and mouse, see step 3.1 .
+To find it **without** these peripherals, go to step 3.2

 3.1 Using monitor, keyboard, and mouse
 You can find your Pi's IP address by: